County cuts deal to end fight over Arizona Senate subpoena

 Arizona Attorney General Mark Brnovich said in a decision last month that the county must comply with the subpoena issued by Republican Senate President Karen Fann or lose about $700 million in yearly state funding.

-County officials balked at handing over the routers that connect data systems countywide, contending that there is a grave risk to the security of law enforcement and other sensitive information.
+Fann said former Congressman John Shadegg, a Republican, will serve as the special master.

+“The Senate will finally get the answers to questions asked for in subpoenas issued to the County months ago,” Fann said in a statement.

 The board has four Republicans and one Democrat.
-Gates and other Republicans were muted in any criticism of the Senate and said they hope the agreement ends the fight with the Senate.
-But Democratic Supervisor Steve Gallardo did not hold back.
+Gates and other Republicans were muted in any criticism of the Senate and said they hope the agreement ends the fight.
+But Democratic Supervisor Steve Gallardo did not hold back; he was the lone no vote on the deal.

 “We’re dealing with bullies,” Gallardo said.
 “There is nothing we can do to satisfy any of the (GOP) Senators” pursuing the audit.

 The review of the 2020 election results was prompted by unsubstantiated claims made by former President Donald Trump and his supporters that he only lost because of fraud.
-The county say the election was property run, and President Joe Biden simply got more votes,
+The county says the election was property run and President Joe Biden simply got more votes.

-PHOENIX (AP) — Board members overseeing Arizona’s most populous county could say Friday whether they will comply with a state Senate subpoena in an unprecedented partisan review of 2020 election results.

-Arizona Attorney General Mark Brnovich said in a decision last month that Maricopa County must comply with the subpoena issued by Republican Senate President Karen Fann or lose about $700 million in yearly state funding.
-The Senate wants the county board to hand over computer routers for examination by contractors conducting the review.

-County officials balked at handing over the routers that connect data countywide, contending that there is a grave risk to the security of law enforcement and other sensitive information.
-They also have said they can't comply with a Senate demand for passwords for the tabulation machines it leases from Dominion Voting Systems since they do not control them, and Dominion has refused to hand them over.
+County officials balked at handing over the routers that connect data countywide, contending that there was a grave risk to the security of law enforcement and other sensitive information.

-Brnovich suggested the county work out a settlement with the Senate, but it isn't known if talks have made any progress.
-The county could also sue, challenging either the subpoena or the law that penalizes local governments that don't follow state laws with the loss of their state-shared revenue.

-The Republican-dominated Board of Supervisors has scheduled at 4:45 p.m.
-Friday a closed-door session and then a public meeting.

-The agenda says the board may take action “regarding the election and compliance with the Senate subpoena and litigation.”

-The threat by Brnovich puts massive financial pressure on the board to turn over the items the Senate says it needs as it prepares to release the election recount next Friday.
-The so-called forensic audit was prompted by unsupported claims by former President Donald Trump that he lost in Arizona and other battleground states because of fraud.
+The threat by Brnovich put massive financial pressure on the board to turn over the items the Senate says it needs as it prepares to release the election recount next Friday.

+No evidence of fraud has been found in any states after a series of lawsuits filed by Trump backers or reviews by election officials.

-County officials, including the four Republicans and one Democrat on the elected board, have stood by the accuracy of their vote count, and outside reviews done by certified election auditors back them up.
-They said the Senate's vote review funded by pro-Trump donors is being run by incompetent grifters hired by the Senate.
+County officials have stood by the accuracy of their vote count, and outside reviews done by certified election auditors back them up.
+They said the Senate’s vote review funded by pro-Trump donors is being run by incompetent grifters hired by the Senate.

 The company hired by the Senate to oversee the election review, Florida-based Cyber Ninjas, has no prior election review or auditing experience.
 Its CEO is Doug Logan, a Trump supporter who has promoted conspiracy theories about the election.